pjy0422/digitalhuman/RolePlay_Villain/README.md

 <img src="https://github.com/Tencent/digitalhuman/blob/main/RolePlay_Villain/figures/main.png" width="700">
 </p>

 Large Language Models (LLMs) are increasingly tasked with creative generation, including the simulation of fictional characters.
 However, their ability to portray non-prosocial, antagonistic personas remains largely unexamined.
 We hypothesize that the safety alignment of modern LLMs creates a fundamental conflict with the task of authentically role-playing morally ambiguous or villainous characters.
 To investigate this, we introduce the **Moral RolePlay** benchmark, a new dataset featuring a four-level moral alignment scale and a balanced test set for rigorous evaluation.
+Access to the complete dataset: https://huggingface.co/datasets/Zihao1/Moral-RolePlay/tree/main

 ### Key Findings